gvtrindade/Shokey/Readme.md

 - It can be double clicked to open the shortcuts.txt file
 - When altered, the shortcut will update automatically after the first press, not needing to reset the app

+#### Layers

+The Shokey has 4 layers, each based on the RGB LED color (red, green, blue and white).
+The **shortcuts.txt** file was writen in order to facilitate the reading and editing of each shortcut.

+The numbers go from 1 to 9, similar to a numeric keyboard.
+The top most keys are the `*` and `0`, from left to right.

+The `*` key is used to change between layers.

+The rotary encoder is represented by three variables, `VD` (volume down), `VU` (volume up) and `E` (encoder button)

+Eg.: `1R; key.a` can be interpreted as the first key of the red layer, which will press the key `a` on the keyboard.

 #### Shortcut syntax

 - To press a key: key.*key*